c-component-directory/directory/README.md

 Git commit id representing the version.

-Used by up-stream project to lock to a specific version of a component.
+Used by up-stream projects or components to lock to a specific version or release of a component for compatibility.

 ## CCD_\<componentname\>_MIRROR_1